 Because every situation is different it is impossible to give a step by step guide, but here are a few ideas to get you started.

 Allow plenty of time

-Probably the most crucial aspect of teaching your horse to load is the second principle of Combination Horsemanship: patience.
+Probably the most crucial aspect of teaching your horse to load is patience.
 So always give yourself plenty of time!
 Many owners end up creating obstacles for themselves by putting themselves in positions where they are forced to rush the loading process.
 Obviously once your horse is comfortable loading you won’t need to worry about this so much, but for first-time loading, or for horses you already know have an issue with loading, realise up front that you might need a day or two.

 ‘Dressing’ the trailer